Withdrawal Strategies7 min read

 With a $1,000,000 RRIF at 80, the minimum alone is $68,200 — and combined with CPP and OAS, you're at $87,748 before any other income.

-The Tax Bracket Escalator
+📈 The Tax Bracket Escalator

 As minimums increase with age, they push you into progressively higher brackets.
 A retiree who was comfortable in the 20% bracket at 72 might find themselves in the 30–40% range by 85 — not because their spending increased, but because the CRA forced larger withdrawals.
+Combined with sequence of returns risk in a market downturn, rising minimums on a shrinking portfolio can accelerate depletion.

-5 Strategies to Manage RRIF Minimums
+🛡️ 5 Strategies to Manage RRIF Minimums

-1. Draw Down Your RRSP Before 72
+🏦 1.
+Draw Down Your RRSP Before 72

-The most effective strategy.
+A commonly recommended approach for retirees with large RRSPs.
 If you retire before 72, make voluntary RRSP withdrawals during your low-income years (typically 60–71).
 This:

 • Fills low tax brackets at 20–25% instead of 35–45% later